 Trying to carve out time to write, away from distractions and in a comfortable space?
-The Center for Humanistic Inquiry invites faculty and staff to participate in an informal writing group every Wednesday at 9:00 to 12:00 at the CHI during the fall semester.
-The Dean of the Faculty is sponsoring all drinks for writers gathered at CHI on Wed. mornings, available from Frost Café.
+The Center for Humanistic Inquiry invites faculty and staff to participate in an informal writing group every Wednesday from 9 a.m. to noon at the CHI during the fall semester.
+The Dean of the Faculty is sponsoring all drinks for writers gathered at CHI on Wednesday mornings, available from Frost Café.
 Just mention that you are part of the faculty/staff writing group.

 Please join Stephanie Hockman, Loeb Center program director for careers in business and finance for a weekly, informal discussion on any of your favorite Wall Street Journal articles.
 This informal lunch group will meet every Wednesday from noon - 1 p.m. in Terrace Room B on the lower level of Valentine Hall.
 Grab some lunch and join the discussion!